On the descent conjecture for rational points and zero-cycles: Introduction

-We are also interested in the question of weak approximation, namely the density of $X(k)$ in $\prod_v X(k_v)$ (equipped with the product of $v$-adic topologies).
-By continuity of \eqref{eq:BrauerManinPairing}, the closure $\ol{X(k)}$ is contained in the (closed) set $\left(\prod_v X(k_v)\right)^{\Br_{\nr} X}$.
-Thus, a family of local points on $X$ not orthogonal to $\Br_{\nr} X$ cannot be approximated by a $k$-point; this is known as the {\it Brauer--Manin obstruction} to weak approximation.
-If $\ol{X(k)} = \left(\prod_v X(k_v)\right)^{\Br_{\nr} X}$ (that is, the Brauer--Manin obstruction to weak approximation for $X$ is the only one), we shall say that $X$ {\it satisfies the property $\BMWA$}.
-Note that we included here the case where both sides are empty.
-The properties $\BMHP$ and $\BMWA$ are stable birational invariants.
+We are also interested in the question of weak approximation, namely, the density of $X(k)$ in $X(k_\Omega)$ (equipped with the product of $v$-adic topologies).
+By continuity of \eqref{eq:BrauerManinPairingNr}, the closure $\ol{X(k)}$ is contained in the (closed) set $X(k_\Omega)^{\Br_{\nr}(X)}$.
+Thus, a family of local points on $X$ not orthogonal to $\Br_{\nr}(X)$ cannot be approximated by $k$-rational points.
+This is known as the {\em Brauer--Manin obstruction} to weak approximation.
+If $\ol{X(k)} = X(k_\Omega)^{\Br_{\nr}(X)}$ (that is, the Brauer--Manin obstruction to weak approximation for $X$ is the only one), then we say that $X$ {\it satisfies the property $\BMWA$}.
+Note that we included here the case where both sides are empty (hence, the property $\BMWA$ implies the property $\BMHP$).
+The properties $\BMHP$ and $\BMWA$ are stable birational invariants, thanks to the stable birational invariance of the unramified Brauer group, the theorem of Nishimura--Lang \cite{Nishimura1955Rational}, and the Artin--Whaples approximation lemma.

-\begin{defn} [Campana--Koll\'ar--Miyaoka--Mori] A smooth variety $X$ over a field $k$ is said to be rationally connected if, for any algebraically closed field $K$ containing $k$, two general points $x,y \in X(K)$ can be connected by a $K$-rational map $\Abb^1_K \dashrightarrow X \times_k K$. \end{defn}
+\begin{defn} [Campana--Koll\'ar--Miyaoka--Mori] A smooth variety $X$ over a field $k$ is said to be {\em rationally connected} if, for every algebraically closed field $K$ containing $k$, two general points $x_0$, $x_1 \in X(K)$ can be connected by a $K$-rational map $\Abb^1_K \dashrightarrow X \times_k K$. \end{defn}

 Rational connectedness is a stable birational invariant.
-Examples of rationally connected varieties include (geometrically) unirational varieties, for example, homogeneous spaces of connected linear algebraic groups.
-A huge conjecture concerning arithmetics of rationally connected varieties over number fields is
+Examples of rationally connected varieties include (geometrically) unirational varieties.
+For example, in characteristic $0$, this is the case for homogeneous spaces of connected linear algebraic groups (indeed, the celebrated theorem of Chevalley asserts that every such groups are geometrically rational, and even unirational over their field of definition \cite{Chevalley1954Group}).
+An important conjecture concerning arithmetics of rationally connected varieties over number fields is the following.